sinsunsan/archiref_wiki/Videos-formats.md

 Open format suitable for HTML5 videos tags
 * MP4
-* OGG : Ogg is a free, open container format maintained by the Xiph.Org Foundation.
+* **OGG** : Ogg is a free, open container format maintained by the Xiph.Org Foundation.
-* WebM
+* **WebM** : WebM is an open, royalty-free, media file format designed for the web.

 ### Compression codecs